Sacrifice zone

-A sacrifice zone or sacrifice area (often termed a national sacrifice zone or national sacrifice area) is a geographic area that has been permanently impaired by heavy environmental alterations or economic disinvestment, often through locally unwanted land use (LULU).
-These zones most commonly exist in low-income and minority communities.
+A sacrifice zone or sacrifice area (often termed a national sacrifice zone or national sacrifice area) is a geographic area that has been permanently changed by heavy environmental alterations (usually to a negative degree) or economic disinvestment, often through locally unwanted land use (LULU).
 Commentators including Chris Hedges, Joe Sacco, and Steve Lerner have argued that corporate business practices contribute to producing sacrifice zones.
-A 2022 report by the UN highlighted that millions of people globally are in pollution sacrifice zones, particularly in zones used for heavy industry and mining.
+A 2022 report by the United Nations highlighted that millions of people globally are in pollution sacrifice zones, particularly in zones used for heavy industry and mining.

 Definition

-A sacrifice zone or sacrifice area (also a national sacrifice zone or national sacrifice area) is a geographic area that has been permanently impaired by environmental damage or economic disinvestment.
-They are places damaged through locally unwanted land use (LULU) causing "chemical pollution where residents live immediately adjacent to heavily polluted industries or military bases."
+A sacrifice zone or sacrifice area is a geographic area that has been permanently impaired by environmental damage or economic disinvestment.

+Another definition states that sacrifice zones are places damaged through locally unwanted land use causing "chemical pollution where residents live immediately adjacent to heavily polluted industries or military bases."
-One definition, by an English teacher at the International High School at Prospect Heights in Brooklyn, New York, was: "A sacrifice zone is when there is no choice in the sacrifice.
-Someone else is sacrificing people and their community or land without their permission."

-In collaboration with the students, a more sophisticated definition was produced: "In the name of progress (economic development, education, religion, factories, technology) certain groups of people (called inferior) may need to be harmed or sacrificed in order for the other groups (the superior ones) to benefit."

-Etymology
+For Ryan Juskus, sacrifice zones are "geographical areas that bore a disproportionate amount of industrial pollution, toxic chemical exposure, or other environmental harms associated with industry or national security" (p.
+11).
+Another important aspect of this definition is that the existence of Sacrifice Zones involves the presence of Abundance Zones.
+In other words, the disproportionate environmental damage that some communities receive is directly related to maintaining privileges and lifestyles in other geographies.
+Another important aspect of sacrifice zones is that they are often located in low-income communities with a large presence of ethnic or religious minorities which benefits majority groups.